dynatrace-innovationlab/.github/README.md

 # GitHub Meta Project (.github)

 This repository is used to manage community health files, which are relevant for all our projects.
-Furthermore we are providing our default integration configurations for bots and apps via this repository.
+Furthermore, we are providing our default integration configurations for bots and apps via this repository.

 Community files are: